 AI – Michael – Clause 6.59 Concurrency – activation – Verify that the discussion of joinable is complete.

+AI – Michael – Clause 6.6.1 Check that the term “constraint error” is the correct term for C++ for an error that is detected by the compiler..

 AI - Peter Sommerlad – Clause 6.40 Templates and Generics – An exampole is needed for binary operator functions, consider providing them as hidden friends